 While the Wagner’s high-performance disc can quickly remove paint from any surface, it’s gentle enough to preserve a hardwood’s original smoothness.
 It also features several ergonomic handholds, which minimizes fatigue and increases safety and ease of use.
 Speaking of ease of use, it also weighs in at under four pounds, allowing you to comfortably use it for hours on end.
 However, due to its scraping power, it finishes projects in mere minutes.

 Best Paint Scraper – Buyer’s Guide

 Whether you’re giving your porch a fresh coat of paint or refinishing antique furniture, a quality paint scraper will help provide a smooth surface and ensure your new paint sticks exactly how it should.
-However, there are some things to know when shopping for the best paint scraper for you and your needs.
+However, there are some things to know when shopping for the paint scraper for you and your needs.
 Here are some key considerations to keep in mind:

 If you’re a beginner, opt for a double-edged scraper.
 Many paint scrapers are designed to be pulled, not pushed.
 Double-edged scrapers, however, allow you to do both, making them easier for novices to work with.

-Smaller blades are best for tight, hard-to-reach spaces, while larger blades are ideal for bigger surfaces.
+Smaller blades are for tight, hard-to-reach spaces, while larger blades are ideal for bigger surfaces.
 If you’re scraping the paint off of furniture, a one or two-inch blade is best.
 However, if you’re scraping paint from a floor or wall, a scraper with a larger blade will allow you to get more done in much less time.